-Tailpipe emissions comprise both greenhouse gases contributing to climate change, and diesel exhaust contributing to air pollution.
-Heavy diesel engines also emit noise that impacts the community.
-A recent Austroads study found that heavy freight vehicles in Australia caused over \$800 million in pollution-related health costs in 2019 (7).
-Most of this burden is in urban areas and is borne by the state health system, leading to lower economic productivity.
+Tailpipe emissions comprise both greenhouse gases (contributing to climate change), and diesel exhaust contributing to air pollution.
+Heavy diesel engines also emit noise that impacts on the community.
+A recent Austroads study found that in Australia, heavy freight vehicles are currently causing over \$600 million per year from pollution-related health costs (7).
+The majority of this burden is in urban areas as air pollution is a local problem borne by State health systems and lower economic productivity.
 In contrast, zero emissions trucks emit no tailpipe emissions.

-Trucks have long been a source of noise pollution, but the electrified powertrains in zero emission trucks are much quieter than diesel engines, particularly at lower speeds and when accelerating and braking.
+Trucks have long been a source of noise pollution but with electric powertrains this will change.
+The electrified powertrains in zero emission trucks are much quieter than diesel engines, particularly at lower speeds and when accelerating and braking.

-Potential to reduce costs
+Potential for lower costs

 Fleet purchase decisions are largely driven by the whole-of-life costs with environmental considerations a lower priority.
-ZE trucks need to be a lower cost vehicle to own than diesel trucks if they are to be widely adopted.
-This is already the case for BEVs in some applications today and will expand to other applications with new models and lower prices.
+ZE trucks will need to become a lower cost vehicle to own than diesel trucks if they are to be widely adopted.
+This is already the case for BEVs in some applications today and will expand to others with new models and lower prices.